backupbrew/switchbrew/Applet Manager services.md

 Takes an input s32 "nn::album::ImageOrientation".
 No output.

+### SetDesirableKeyboardLayout

+Takes an input u32, no output.

 ### CreateManagedDisplayLayer

 Returns an output u64 LayerId which is then used by the user-process